Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 ## Goals and Objectives of DAF

-When implementing secure software development practices and processes, the first and most important question companies face is **“Where to start?”** To answer this question, the following path is needed:
+When implementing secure software development practices and processes, the first and most important question companies face is **“Where to start?”**.
+To answer this question, you may follow these steps:

-1. Determine where you are now;
+1. Determine where you are now.
-2. Determine the direction of development;
+2. Determine the direction of development.
-3. Define the target state;
+3. Define the target state.
-4. Identify initiatives that will help achieve the target state;
+4. Identify initiatives that will help achieve the target state.
-5. Analyze the collected information to assess the required resources;
+5. Analyze collected information to assess required resources.
-6. Create a roadmap for implementing initiatives;
+6. Create a roadmap for implementing the initiatives.
 7. Implement the initiatives.

 The main objectives in creating DAF were:

-- To form a set of practices covering the entire secure development process in detail;
+- Form a set of practices that cover the entire secure development process in detail.
-- To ensure these practices remain relevant;
+- Ensure those practices remain relevant.
-- To make the maturity assessment process as simple as possible;
+- Make the maturity assessment process as simple as possible.
-- To create an approach for defining the current maturity level of the organization and the practices related to that level;
+- Provide an approach to define an organization's current maturity level and the practices associated with it.
-- To provide clear visualization for better understanding of results;
+- Provide clear visualization to improve understanding of results.
-- To build an incremental approach to maturity levels.
+- Build an incremental approach to maturity levels.

 ## Description of DAF

 The DevSecOps Assessment Framework is a maturity assessment framework for secure software development.
 Here, the word “framework” refers to a set of tools, principles, rules, guidelines, and processes that help create secure software.

-**DAF consists of three components:**
+**DAF consists of four components:**

 - DAF Map (ex - *Pirate Map*);
 - DAF Heatmap;
 - DAF maturity pyramid (ex - *Kirillamid*);
-- Mapping to standards.
+- Practices and requirements.

 ### DAF Map